Request for Proposals (RFP)

 >90 min

->Flexible
+>Flexible on time

 Audio-visual and technology options*

-Each room will be furnished with:
+Each room will be equipped with:

 LCD projector + screen